How traveling changed my life is a story that starts with a risk I took right after college.

 Every day forced me to learn, grow, and reject what thought I wanted for what I really did.
 And while I didn’t travel to “go find myself,” it did remove me from my old environments and habits to see things with fresh eyes.

-Here are the 10 biggest lessons I learned.
+Here is how traveling changed my life and the 10 biggest lessons I learned.
 The best part?
 No plane ticket is required to understand them:

 1. Money is important, but it’s not everything

 Growing up, I was always taught to make a lot of money, save it, and retire with enough to last the rest of my life.

 But once I moved abroad, I realized how little money I actually needed to enjoy a great life.
 For example, when I lived in Taipei, I made roughly US$16/hour in cash, worked 11 hours a week, and had more-than-enough money to enjoy a full and fun life.
 (Sure, cities like Sydney and London are super expensive, but I managed to survive in both as well.)

 The more I feed the mindset that I need a lot of money to “enjoy life,” the more trapped I become.

 - After all, how much of what I buy do I actually need?